Villebillies: History

 Within weeks of the release of "From the Belly of the Beast" the group produced a music video for the first single, "Stranger".
 Three more singles, "No Seeds", "One Shot", and "Flask and a Gun" were given the video treatment.
 All of the videos were co-directed by Shaun Wilson and band members, Demi Demaree and Dustin Tucker.
 The collaboration marked the launch of Melted Clock Studios, a film production company that, in addition to creating music videos for the Villebillies, produces works for other artists, as well as comedy skits, and promotional videos.

 In early 2010 the group went through another change in lineup.
 The band contemplated a reunion of the complete original lineup.
 Dylan O'Daniel and David Mouser both expressed a desire to re-join the group.
 At the same time, however, Derek Monyhan was considering leaving the Villebillies to focus on his family and pursue his own creative direction.
 By spring of that year Monyhan had left and O'Daniel re-joined the band.

 After the lineup change the Villebillies began writing music for a new album.
 The first new song "Talk To Me" was leaked to the internet as a live acoustic performance filmed back stage at the Hullabalou Music Festival.
 The studio version of the song and accompanying music video were released in late fall of 2010.
 Around the same time the Villebillies made available to the internet a collection of early unreleased material under the album title Early Times.
 After nearly a year-long absence, Monyhan rejoined the band in early 2011.
 The Villebillies released their fourth full-length studio album Appetite for Dysfunction in the spring of 2012.

 In 2013, the Villebillies released a video for the song "Love Is Kind Of Crazy" online.
 The video brought the band major label attention once again and they, via their indie label Island Earth Music, signed to Sony Music Entertainment with The Cherry Party/RED Associated Labels.
-The pop single "Love Is Kind Of Crazy" was released worldwide through RED Associated Labels in November 2013.
+The pop single "Love Is Kind Of Crazy" - a version of the Classics IV song Spooky - was released worldwide through RED Associated Labels in November 2013.

-Villebillies released their 5th full-length studio album, Holy Water, on October 11, 2016 to much critical acclaim.
+Villebillies released their 5th full-length studio album, Holy Water, on October 11, 2016, to much critical acclaim.
 In a Courier-Journal review, reporter Jeffrey Lee Puckett asserts that this could be the band's best work to date.
 In support of the release, the Villebillies made a special appearance on 91.9 WFPK's Live Lunch from the University of Louisville's Red Barn on October 14, 2016.

 On July 28, 2017, Alice Cooper released his 20th solo album, Paranormal, which features a cover of the Villebillies song "Holy Water".